bpetrikovics/teamspeak3-music-control/README.md

         proxy_set_header Host $host;
         proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
         proxy_set_header X-Forwarded-Proto $scheme;
-        auth_basic "Restricted";
-        auth_basic_user_file /etc/nginx/mojo.passwd;
         }
     }

-You can notice that this is also the way I restrict the access to the bot, by a htpasswd file via nginx (as the bot does not offer any authentication out of the box yet).
-It's a good idea not to have it open to the public.

 Do use a properly setup firewall that only allows incoming connections to the ports you absolutely need.
 Block outside access to teamspeak API port, x11vnc, mopidy, X itself.